Bixilon/Minosoft/ReadMe.md

 ### Unsupported versions

 Minosoft uses [PixLyzer](https://gitlab.bixilon.de/bixilon/pixlyzer) as data source for all kind of data (like block ids, item ids, ...).
-PixLyzer currently works for 1.14.4+.
-We will backport it for <1.13 soon.
+PixLyzer currently works for 19w12a+ (1.14 snapshot).
+We will backport it for 1.13 and 17w46a (only version needed for <1.12) soon.

 ## Modding